mstfdkmn/irods-acl-management/README.md

 - Who to attach permissions for those orphaned objects?
 - How to copy all permissions exist on an object to another?
 - How to manipulate multiple permissions (granted access) of an object at once?
-- How ro remove all available permissions of an object (also recursively for collections) at once?
+- How to remove all available permissions of an object (also recursively for collections) at once?
 - Can inheritance of an collection be set with various logical notations rather than `inherit/noinherit`?
 - How to list permissions of only a collection (without data object) and permissions of all sub-collections from top to down?
 - Can it be possible to compare permissions of two collections (without data objects)?
-- How to save output of any listed permissions in various format?
+- How to save output of any listed permissions in various formats (json, csv)?

 ## How to use